approov/quickstart-ios-swift-alamofire/SHAPES-EXAMPLE.md

    <img src="readme-images/shapes-bad.png" width="256" title="Shapes Bad">
 </p>

-This contacts `https://shapes.approov.io/v2/shapes` to get the name of a random shape.
-It gets the status code 400 (`Bad Request`) because this endpoint is protected with an Approov token.
-Next, you will add Approov into the app so that it can generate valid Approov tokens and get shapes.
+This contacts `https://shapes.approov.io/v1/shapes` to get the name of a random shape.
+It gets a shape and a status code 200 since it does not authenticate the request.
+Next, you will add Approov into the app so that it can generate valid Approov tokens and get shapes from an endpoint that requires authentication.

 ## ADD THE APPROOV SDK AND THE APPROOV SERVICE ALAMOFIRE